andrewferrier/fzf-z/README.md

 directories just by typing `z *somedirectorysubstring*`, but it doesn't really easily allow you to browse those directories, with partial-string search.
 This plugin was invented to solve that problem, using `fzf` as a front-end.
-Since then, it's been extended to support [fasd](https://github.com/clvv/fasd), another 'frecency' plugin, as an alternative to `z`.
+Since then, it's been extended to support [fasd](https://github.com/clvv/fasd) and [autojump](https://github.com/wting/autojump), other 'frecency' plugins, as alternatives to `z`.

 ## Sources of information